attractivechaos/k8/README.md

 // Property: get/set the max capacity of the array .capacity: number

-// Property: get ArrayBuffer of the underlying data .buffer: ArrayBuffer
+// Property: get ArrayBuffer of the underlying data, not allocated from v8 .buffer: ArrayBuffer

 // Deallocate the array.
 This is necessary as the memory is not managed by the V8 GC.